-To properly reconnect power from the generator back to the utility grid, configure the transfer switch provided with the generator to automatically shut down the chiller before transfer is made.
+- Set the generator to always run five minutes longer than the unit start-to-start timer, which can be set from two to sixty minutes, while keeping the chiller powered by the generator until the fully synchronized Automatic Transfer Switch properly hands over chiller power from the site. - Configure the transfer switch provided with the generator to automatically shut down the chiller before transfer is made.
 The automatic shut-off function can be accomplished through a BAS interface or with the "remote on/off" wiring connection shown in the field wiring diagrams.

-A start signal can be given any time after the unit has stopped since the unit will use the normal start up sequence to restart.
+A start signal can be given anytime after the stop signal since the start-to-start timer will be in effect.